Tuition and Financial Aid

 Check your credit score.
 If applying for a private loan, private lenders will factor in your score when considering your loan application.

-Develop a personal budget and make sure that you stick to it.
+Develop a personal budget and make sure that you adhere to it.
 Reduce discretionary spending and save as much as you can.
 The more you save now, the less you will need to borrow later.
-There are a lot of great outside scholarship opportunities out there that can help you save.
-Use the internet, your school counselor, your library, civic associations and the local bar association.
-Scholarships can be a great way to reduce your borrowing.
+There are a number of excellent outside scholarship opportunities available that can help you save.
+To find them, utilize the internet, your school counselor, your library, civic associations and the local bar association.
+Scholarships can be a great way to reduce the amount borrowed.

 Financial Aid Office